martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 ## Publication Formats

 Publication formats are produced from the RFC XML format.
+As noted in {{Section 10.2 of !RFC7990}}, "publication formats may be republished as needed".

 As the RFC XML format of a document changes, publication formats can change, even if this might not result in observable differences.
 Similarly, as production tools change, publication formats can be regenerated to ensure a consistent presentation across the series.

 Publication formats -- or the contexts in which they are displayed -- can optionally provide additional details of the specific RFC XML version that they